mplachkova/WritingPortfolio/UserGuide.md

 ## Getting started

-When run for the first time, PortableApps will show a window with available apps grouped by category.
-You may browse and install a desired app right away, or click Cancel to close the window.
+When run for the first time, PortableApps will show a window with available apps, grouped by category.
+You may browse and install a desired app immediately, or click Cancel to close the window.
 It will be shown again when the platform is restarted.

 ### Menus overview